JiroRobotics/Hexapod_v4/README.md

 ```
 servoDriver.setPWM(pinCoxa, 0, angle(coxaAngle + offsetCoxa));
 ```
-angle() is a function to convert the angle in degrees to the corresponding pulse width of the PWM signal (also described in the Adafruit Servo Driver documentation). offsetCoxa is the offset (in degrees) by which the (real) position of the leg differs compared to the ideal position.
+angle() is a function to convert the angle in degrees to the corresponding pulse width of the PWM signal (also described in the Adafruit Servo Driver documentation).
+The values in angle() have to be adjusted if another type of servo is used. offsetCoxa is the offset (in degrees) by which the (real) position of the leg differs compared to the ideal position.
 Find these values by assembling the robot, setting all servos to for example 90° and adjust the offsets until all joints are perfectly perpendicular.

 ### Calculating valid points
 The leg can't reach every (x, y, z) point in 3D space.
 If we instruct the leg to move to an unreachable point, weird things can happen, potentionally even breaking the robot.
 Even if all points passed to the leg function _should_ be reachable, it is recommended to implement the following as a last safeguard: